Adikteev/crossdk-android/README.md

         view.setCloseButtonVisibility(View.VISIBLE);
         params.addRule(RelativeLayout.ALIGN_PARENT_BOTTOM, view.getId());
         container.addView(view);
+        // Showing recommendation
+        view.show();
     }
 }
 ```

-## Preload interstitial recommendations:
+## Preload recommendations:

-For the interstitial recommendation you should preload recommendation before displaying it on
+You can preload recommendation before displaying it on screen, this is particularly useful when
+having large assets(video) which takes time to display.
+Preload should be launched before showing ads on screen in order to leave enough time to
+video to be prepared.
-screen, use the interface `CrossDKLoadCallback` to get notified when load finishes:
+Use the interface `CrossDKLoadCallback` to get notified when load finishes.

+A recommendation is available '30min' after its preload, when this delay passed the view becomes
+expired and can no longer be showed on screen.

 - Kotlin